MRU-CSIS-1501-201901-001/lab.quizzes/03/quiz-03-practice-02-instructions.md

 Log onto INS and do the following:

 1. Copy the directory `/users/library/csis/comp1501/quizzes/03/quiz-03-practice-02` to your home directory.
-1. In the `src` directory of `quiz-03-practice-02`, create a source file for a class called `TicketVendor` that fulfills the requirements below.
+1. In the `src` directory of `quiz-03-practice-02`, create a source file for a class called `WordFilter` that fulfills the requirements below.
 (There is already a working `Main` class source file in `src`.
 You do not need to alter it - it won't be marked - but if you wish to play with it, be my guest.)
 1. If you want to practice submitting, then do the following: when done, please submit your `quiz-03-practice-02` directory using `submit1501`.
 When asked for the task identifier, use `quiz32`.

 ### REQUIREMENTS